steve1316/gfl-reactjs-wiki/README.md

 - [ ] Add functionality to see the stats of equipped T-Dolls.

-- [ ] Add Pagination Component to T-Doll Index page.
+- [ ] Add Pagination Component to T-Doll Index page (made the algorithm already).

 - [ ] ...